ac12644/Crypto-Charity/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-App Functions:
+### ⚙️Functions:

 - Create a fundraising campaign

-- Donate in BNB💰
+- users can donate in ETH💰

-- Withdraw the amount💲
+- Bneficiary can withdraw the donated amount💲
+- Doner can view last donations and generate receipt🧾

 <p align="right">(<a href="#top">back to top</a>)</p>